mkw-sp/mkw-sp/www/features.markdown

 Several security mitigations such as DEP, stack canaries or ASLR are implemented to make the game harder to exploit by malicious custom files or in case of a vulnerability in the networking code.

 **No NTSC-K Region-Lock** [stebler, Palapeli]<br />
-The NTSC-K game can be player on global consoles.
+The NTSC-K game can be played on global consoles.

 **Performance Overlay** [stebler]<br />
 The CPU, GPU and RAM usage can be displayed as bars on the screen.